NoComplyDev/CRTAP/README.md

 ### Candela Obscura

-- S05E01 ‘Candela Obscura Live - The Circle of the Silver Screen’ is considered a single episode season as stated on https://criticalrole.fandom.com/wiki/List_of_episodes.
+- S05E01 ‘Candela Obscura Live - The Circle of the Silver Screen’ is considered a single episode season (rather than a special) as stated on https://criticalrole.fandom.com/wiki/List_of_episodes.

 - Season 5 Poster is custom.